Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G7PU47G0G/trouble-occurs-seek-dr-vegapunk">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU824X8/love-6-the-pretty-boy-is-heartbroken">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">CP-0 takes control of the Fabriophase but gets attacked by an unknown force.
-Meanwhile, in<br>the Labophase, the Straw Hats and Dr. Vegapunk’s Satellites find out that Vegapunk has disappeared<br>and begin searching for him.</p>
+<p align="center">After angering Ruka, Mito is whisked away to the beach by Takara and Juri.
+While<br>there, Mito steels herself to apologize to Ruka.
+Meanwhile, Ruka decides to make something as<br>an apology to Mito, but Maina stops by and dramatic events unfold.</p>
 </td>
 </tr>
 </table>